powerhome/playbook/playbook/app/pb_kits/playbook/pb_table/docs/_table_alignment_shift_row.md

-Pass our `verticalAlign` / `vertical_align` global prop to any `table.row` / `table/table_row` subcomponent to change the vertical alignment of all cells within that row.
+Pass our `verticalAlign` global prop to any `table.row` subcomponent to change the vertical alignment of all cells within that row.